jshuadvd/hacks-n-notes/computer-science/algorithms/quick_sort.md

 ### Conquer

-Recursively call the divide step until the sub-arrays 2 elements long.
+Recursively call the divide step until the sub-arrays less than 2 elements long.

+### Combine

+Just concatenate the sub-arrays.
+Since the elements got sorted on the partitioning, there is no work left to do.